remix-run/remix/docs/api/server/runtimes/node.md

 ---
 title: Node
+order: 2
 ---

 # @remix-run/node

+This package contains all the [common server runtime](./common.md) utilities, implemented for Node.js.

-This contains utilities and polyfills for Node.js.
+It also contains utilities and polyfills for Node.js.

-<docs-info>Most of the time you will never be importing from this package directly as it's used internally by adapters such as `@remix-run/express`.</docs-info>

 ## Polyfills